With so many unforgettable things to do in Corfu, one visit is never enough. But there are some highlights you simply can’t afford to miss.

 Housed in a 15th-century church, the Antivouniotissa Museum features religious works representing six centuries of Ionian artistic expression.

-The Solomos Museum, Kapodistrias Museum, Reading Society, Banknote Museum, Ionian Parliament and the Museum of the Philharmonic Society of Corfu are all worth a visit.
+The Solomos Museum, Kapodistrias Museum, Reading Society, Banknote Museum, Ionian Parliament and the Museum of the Philharmonic Society of Corfu are amongst the best places to visit in Corfu for culture vultures.

-At the Casa Parlante museum, peek into the daily life of an aristocratic family in the 19th century.
+And in the Casa Parlante museum, you get to peek into the daily life of an aristocratic family in the 19th century.

-In the inland village of Doukades, Elizabeth’s taverna dishes out heart-warming local fare such as sofrito (pan-fried veal in a wine-based sauce).
+In the inland village of Doukades, Elizabeth’s taverna dishes out heart-warming local fare such as sofrito (pan-fried beef in a parley and garlic sauce, sautéed with wine).

 In Corfu town, elegant Rex on central Kapodistriou St has been honouring home-style pastitsada (beef or rooster casserole with pasta) and other classic Corfiot recipes since 1932.